YichaoOU/HemTools/docs/content/NGS_pipelines/cut_run_footprint.rst

 Output
 ^^^^^^

+You will receive a notification email when everything is finished.

 An example of the output structure (inside job ID folder) is shown below, files that you might need are highlighted.

 ::